Thesis

 Partnerships

 In October 2022, Abridge announced a partnership with Google Cloud.
-On its site, Google Cloud includes Abridge as a premier partner to structure, summarize, and generate insights on medical conversations.
+Google Cloud lists Abridge as a premier partner for structuring, summarizing, and generating insights on medical conversations.

-In March 2025, Abridge joined the National Academy of Medicine’s Changemaker Campaign, an initiative that aims to reverse trends in health worker burnout and advance the National Plan for Health Workforce Well-Being.
+In March 2025, Abridge joined the National Academy of Medicine’s Changemaker Campaign, an initiative to address health worker burnout and advance the National Plan for Health Workforce Well-Being.
+In April 2025, Abridge partnered with AltaMed Health Services, the largest Federally Qualified Health Center in the U.S., to bring its multilingual AI documentation platform to community clinics.
+The deployment supports AltaMed’s diverse patient population across English, Spanish, and additional languages.

 Valuation

-In February 2025, Abridge raised $250 million in Series D funding, led by Elad Gil and Institutional Venture Partners, with participation from Alphabet Inc.’s CapitalG fund and NVIDIA’s NVentures.
-As of February 2025, Abridge was valued at $2.75 billion, post-money.
-As of February 2025, Abridge planned to use its Series D funding to develop additional AI capabilities and invest in commercial growth.
-Earlier, in February 2024, Abridge raised $150 million in its Series C round, led by Lightspeed Venture Partners.
+Previously, In February 2025, Abridge raised $250 million in Series D funding, led by Elad Gil and Institutional Venture Partners, with participation from Alphabet Inc.’s CapitalG fund and NVIDIA’s NVentures, valuing the company at $2.8 billion.
+The funding was planned to be used to develop additional AI capabilities and invest in commercial growth.
+As of September 2025, Abridge had raised approximately $760 million in total since its founding in 2018.

 Key Opportunities